 There are some immediate actions we recommend you take which will reduce your risk;

-1 – Backup your information & data
+1. Backup your information & data

 Given how much you rely on your business information/data to operate it is critical that you have a backup.
 You will need this to restore your data after any kind of disaster, including; fire, flood, cyberattack, theft or damage.

-• Identify what data you need to back up and how often
+• Identify what data you need to back up and how often.

 • Keep your backup separate (physically and digitally) from your IT systems, consider the cloud

-• Test your back up
+• Test your backup.

 Make backing up data part of your everyday business operations.

-2 – Protect against cyberattacks
+2. Protect against cyberattacks

-• Install (and turn on) antivirus software
+• Install (and turn on) antivirus software.

-• Prevent trustees, volunteers or staff from downloading dodgy apps
+• Prevent trustees, volunteers or staff from downloading dodgy apps.

-• Keep all your IT equipment and software up to date (patching)
+• Keep all your IT equipment and software up to date (patching).

-• Control how USB drives (and memory cards) can be used
+• Control how USB drives (and memory cards) can be used.

-• Switch on your firewall
+• Switch on your firewall.

-3 – Keep smart phone and tablets safe
+3. Keep smartphones and tablets safe

-• Install (and turn on) antivirus software
+• Install (and turn on) antivirus software.

-• Prevent trustees, volunteers or staff from downloading dodgy apps
+• Prevent trustees, volunteers or staff from downloading dodgy apps.

-• Keep all your IT equipment and software up to date (patching)
+• Keep all your IT equipment and software up to date (patching).

-• Control how USB drives (and memory cards) can be used
+• Control how USB drives (and memory cards) can be used.

-• Switch on your firewall
+• Switch on your firewall.

-4 -Use passwords to protect your data
+4. Use passwords to protect your data

-• Make sure you switch on password protection; password, PIN (6 digit), fingerprint & facial recognition.
+• Make sure you switch on password protection; password, PIN (6-digit), fingerprint & facial recognition.

 • Avoid using predictable passwords; they should be easy to remember but difficult to guess.

-• Change all default (manufacturers) passwords
+• Change all default (manufacturer) passwords.

 • Keep passwords separate, use different passwords for work and personal.

-5 – Avoid phishing attacks
+5. Avoid phishing attacks

 One of the most prevalent types of cyberattack in the UK.
 Typically, fake emails are sent to thousands of people in the hope of obtaining your personal information or your money!

-• Know what a phishing scam looks like
+• Know what a phishing scam looks like.

-• Domain is misspelt e.g. @micorsft.com
+• Domain is misspelt e.g. @micorsft.com.

-• Message gives a sense of urgency e.g. suspended service, account locked, suspicious activity on an account etc
+• Message gives a sense of urgency e.g. suspended service, account locked, suspicious activity on an account etc.

-• Don’t click on that link or open an attachment unless you are sure it is a legitimate email
+• Don’t click on that link or open an attachment unless you are sure it is a legitimate email.

-• Don’t give out important information unless you must
+• Don’t give out important information unless you must.

-• Don’t be tempted by those pop-ups
+• Don’t be tempted by those pop-ups.

-• Don’t give your information to an unsecured site; check it starts with “https” and the padlock is visible
+• Don’t give your information to an unsecured site; check it starts with “https” and the padlock is visible.

 If in any doubt, STOP!
 Report this to IT and contact the sender directly (do not use contact details in the email) to verify the email.

-Our team can be reached on 03300 0241666 or contact@net-defence.co.uk should you have questions or what to better understand what your business needs.
+We hope you have found this guide useful, our team can be reached on 03300 0241666 or contact@net-defence.co.uk should you have questions or want to better understand what your business needs.